 Castle Rock is a safe community, and you can help keep it that way.
-Castle Rock Police is looking for community safety and administrative volunteers.
+Castle Rock Police Department (CRPD) utilizes community safety volunteers (CSV) as well as administrative volunteers.
 Help contribute to the success of the police department and become a volunteer in public service.

 The mission of the Community Safety Volunteer (CSV) program is to provide an opportunity for residents to partner with the Castle Rock Police Department and support the efforts of sworn and civilian personnel.

 The active participation of residents in support of law enforcement activities:

 - Fosters close working relationships between law enforcement personnel and all residents

 - Increases the quality of life for those living and working in Castle Rock